 Other executive branch agencies play an important but less direct role in the regulation of traditional telecommunications, broadband internet access and media.
 First, these agencies often provide input as the FCC explores substantive issues and implements regulations through its rulemaking and licensing processes, occasionally engaging in public disagreements with the FCC over such matters.
-In addition, executive branch agencies with national security and law enforcement responsibilities typically are consulted (or may otherwise provide input) in connection with proposed transactions that would result in legally cognisable non-US ownership of FCC-regulated businesses.
-Notably, Team Telecom, an informal group made up of staff from the DOJ, the Federal Bureau of Investigation, the Department of Homeland Security and the Department of Defense, routinely participates in FCC proceedings, reviewing such transactions and often gathering additional information from the parties.
-Because the FCC typically will not consent to such transactions until Team Telecom has signed off, Team Telecom effectively has the power to delay, if not block, a transaction until its concerns are addressed.
+In addition, executive branch agencies with national security and law enforcement responsibilities typically are consulted (or may otherwise provide input) in connection with proposed transactions or other applications or petitions for authority that would result in legally cognisable non-US ownership of FCC-regulated businesses.
+To this end, the Committee for the Assessment of Foreign Participation in the United States Telecommunications Sector (Committee), a group of agencies composed of the DoJ and the US Departments of Defence and Homeland Security, and advised by various other government agencies and departments, was established in 2020 (formalising the ad hoc group referred to as Team Telecom).
+The FCC subsequently adopted procedures under which it coordinates with the Committee to review applications and petitions filed with the FCC involving proposed foreign ownership, including to clarify the types of applications that will be referred to the Committee for review, to standardise the requests for information that are issued in connection with the Committee's review and to establish time frames applicable to such review.
+Because the FCC typically will not grant such applications until the Committee has signed off, the Committee effectively has the power to delay, if not block, a transaction or the grant of authority until its concerns are addressed.
 Transactions involving FCC-regulated businesses (like other US businesses) are also subject to potential review by the Committee on Foreign Investment in the United States (CFIUS), a multi-agency group with the statutory authority to review proposed investments in US businesses from non-US sources.
-Because CFIUS can recommend that the President block or impose significant conditions on such transactions even after they have closed if they have not been cleared by CFIUS, parties often file with CFIUS on a voluntary basis prior to closing.
+Because CFIUS can recommend that the President block or impose significant conditions on such transactions even after they have closed if they have not been cleared by CFIUS, parties often file with CFIUS on a 'voluntary' basis prior to closing.